 1974 Seiko 6139-6005 "Cevert" Automatic Chronograph

 DIAL: Brilliant original dark blue dial, with exceptional lume.
 Original hour, minute, and red chronograph hands.
 Day/date at 3 o’clock position works nicely.
-Aftermarket inner tachymeter ring rotates smoothly as designed - heavily faded original tachymeter can be included, if buyer desires.
+Original, albeit slightly faded, inner tachymeter ring rotates smoothly as designed.

 CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case, with good, sharp caselines - no scratches.
-Original red and blue “Pepsi” bezel insert is faded, with several small indentations.
+Original red and blue “Pepsi” bezel insert, with several small indentations.

 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches, blemishes, or imperfections.

-BAND: The blue Cevert comes with a dark reddish brown leather strap, with black accent stitching and stainless steel hardware.
+BAND: The blue Cevert comes with a light brown leather strap, with cream-colored accent stitching and stainless steel hardware.
 This 6139 also comes with a red, white, and blue nylon NATO strap, also with stainless steel hardware.

 MOVEMENT: Original Seiko 17-jewel 6139B automatic movement, manufactured in June 1974.